ManLikeTeetos/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal : Convert decimal to hexadecimal
-101-rot13 : Encodes and decodes a text using rot13 encryption 102-odd : Print every other line from the input , starting from the first
+101-rot13 : Encodes and decodes a text using rot13 encryption 102-odd : Print every other line from the input , starting from the first 103-water_and_stir :Adds the two numbers stored in the environment variables WATER and STIR and prints the result